davidseve/cloud-native-deployment-strategies/canary-argo-rollouts-service-mesh/README.md

       └──□ products-67fc9fb79b-xlkhp  Pod         ✔ Running  3m13s  ready:1/1
 ```

-In the products url`s response, you will have the new version in 10% of the requests.
+In the products url`s response you will have the new version in 10% of the requests.

 New revision:
 ```json